187th Infantry Regiment (United States): Between Gulf War and GWOT

 In September 1996, elements of Raider Rakkasan (2nd Battalion), Alpha Co.
 "Blackhawks", Charlie Co.
 "Hard Rock", and Bravo Co.
 "Warriors", 2nd Battalion deployed to Saudi Arabia through April 1997 in support of Operation Desert Focus, providing force protection for U.S. personnel in support of U.S. air assets in Saudi Arabia relocated from Dhahran and from Riyadh to the remote Prince Sultan Air Base, Camp Eagle Town II.
 The move's purpose was force protection, and came in the wake of the 25 June 1996 terrorist bombing at Khobar Towers which killed 19 airmen and wounded many more.
 U.S. and Saudi Arabian officials agreed to split the $200 million cost of relocating more than 4,000 US troops.
-Some 2nd Battalion soldiers were awarded the Armed Forces Expeditionary Medal, the Army Achievement Medal Army Superior Unit Award and the CIB.
+Some 2nd Battalion soldiers were awarded the combat infantryman's badge, the Armed Forces Expeditionary Medal, the Army Achievement Medal and the unit was awarded the Army Superior Unit Award.
 LTC Twomey was the battalion commander.
 Elements of 1/187th, deployed to Saudi, were part of Operation Desert Eagle, From Sept. to Dec.
 1997.

 From February 2000 through August 2000 1-187 deployed to Kosovo for peacekeeping operations as a part of Task Force Falcon in support of Operation Joint Guardian.

 Afghanistan and Iraq

-In 2001–2002, following the attacks of 9-11, the Rakkasans deployed to Afghanistan in support of Operation Enduring Freedom where they most notably participated in Operation Anaconda in the eastern Shah-i-Khot region.
+In 2001–2002, following the attacks of 9-11, the Rakkasans deployed to Afghanistan as Task Force Rakkasan under the command of Colonel (later Lieutenant General) Frank Wiercinski in support of Operation Enduring Freedom where they most notably participated in Operation Anaconda in the eastern Shah-i-Khot region.
 The 2d Battalion (Raider Rakkasans) as well as Companies B,C, and D, 1st Battalion (Leader Rakkasan), were awarded the Valorous Unit Award for combat valor during this period.

 In 2003, the Rakkasans, commanded by Colonel Mike Linnington, were deployed for the 2003 invasion of Iraq.
 The 3rd Battalion, 187th Infantry was temporarily attached to the 3rd Infantry Division and accompanied them during the push into Baghdad.
 While attached to the 3rd Infantry Division, 3rd Battalion cleared the Republican Guard headquarters and Baghdad International Airport in April 2003.
 For this action the battalion earned an unprecedented fifth Presidential Unit Citation.
 Following the invasion, 3d Battalion conducted six months of security operations near Rabia, Iraq, on the Syrian border, to block the flow of foreign fighters.
 Prior to returning stateside in February 2004 the Iron Rakkasans conducted combat operations in Husaybah, Iraq with the 3d Armored Cavalry Regiment.
 Once back in the US the battalion added a forward support company.

 Before moving north to Ninawa Governorate (province), the Rakkasans conducted extensive stability and support operations in Baghdad's southeast sector.
 The Rakkasans conducted the majority of their operations in the northwest of Ninevah province with the 1st Battalion, 187th Infantry focusing efforts around Tallafar, Zumar, and Avgani.
 The 2d Battalion, 187th Infantry worked primarily around Sinjar and Baji, and the 3d Battalion was headquartered in Rabia.